causalens/cai-causal-graph/docs/time_series_causal_graph.md

 Thus, in a stationary graph, if the edge `X lag(n=1) -> Y lag(n=1)` exists, also the edge `X lag(n=2) -> Y lag(n=2)` must be present if the nodes `X lag(n=2)` and `Y lag(n=2)` are also present.

 You can check whether the graph is stationary by calling the `is_stationary_gragh` method.
+The stationary graph is obtained by extending (in time) the minimal graph with all the edges to the correct backward and forward time lags.

 ```python